LiamSwayne/Super-Archiver/README.md

 # Archive-Website
-Archive n degrees of a website with Internet Archive.
+Archive n levels of outlinks of a website with Internet Archive.